Reidmen/crypto_hitchhiker/README.md

 # Hitchhiker
-There are notes on different efforts to (attempt) predicting crypto's movements.
-So far, to this end, I'll be relying primarily on freely available datasets, nonetheless, paid data is on sight...

 A few weeks ago, I came across the [DeepLOB](https://arxiv.org/pdf/1808.03668) article.
-Interestingly enough, after reading it, I got curious of replicating a simpler model.
+I found it quite interesting, especially if you can find have at hand a rich dataset!
+My main question was, can something simpler be done in Crypto?
 The reasons were two-fold:
-* The original DeepLOB has over 100K parameters, to predict UP, STATIONARY, DOWN movements, using a rich LOB dataset of over 130M rows.
-Can something similar be done for the Crypto market?.
-Here is a 10 Level LOB BTCUSD from Binance [Binance-LOB](https://www.kaggle.com/datasets/siavashraz/bitcoin-perpetualbtcusdtp-limit-order-book-data) recoding 12 consecutive days, starting from January 9th, 2023, until January 20th, 2023,
+* The original DeepLOB has over 100K parameters to predict UP, STATIONARY, DOWN movements, using a rich LOB dataset of over 130M rows.
+Can the ideas be transfered to a different market?.
+In Kaggle you can find a nice 10 Level LOB (BTCUSD) [Binance-LOB](https://www.kaggle.com/datasets/siavashraz/bitcoin-perpetualbtcusdtp-limit-order-book-data) recoding 12 consecutive days, starting from January 9th, 2023, until January 20th, 2023,
-* Given the reduction in magnitude of freely-available data, can a 10x simpler model for the Crypto Market be created to predict the three moments as in the DeepLOB?
+* Given the reduction in magnitude of freely-available data, can a 10x simpler model for the Crypto Market be created?
+What about interpretability?

 ## LOB dataset
-Given my limitation on GPU, I decided to downsample to 500ms the dataset through averages of each period.
-To goal was simple.
-Have a roughly averaged look per 0.5 (s).
+Given my limitations on GPU, I decided to downsample the dataset through (500ms) average periods.
+To goal was simple, have 0.5 (s) data points.
 The dataset was nice enough to only require a backfilling to endup with 0 NaNs per feature.

 ### Computing Moves (k)
-As done in [DeepLOB](https://arxiv.org/pdf/1808.03668) article, the aim is to predict movement directions by computing mid prices (L1 Bid/Ask mid price) and averaged mid prices over past and future $k$ periods.
+As done in the [DeepLOB](https://arxiv.org/pdf/1808.03668) article, the aim is to predict movement directions by computing mid prices (L1 Bid/Ask mid price) and averaged mid prices over past and future $k$ periods.
 The definition are given below:

 *Mid-Price Calculation:* The mid-price ($p_t$, at time $t$) is calculated as the average of the best ask price ($p_{ask\_l1}$) and